-B. CITIZENS' COMMENTS - Any person who desires to address the Capital Improvements Advisory Committee regarding an item on the agenda will be heard at this time.
+B. CITIZENS' COMMENTS

+Any person who desires to address the Capital Improvements Advisory Committee regarding an item on the agenda will be heard at this time.
 In compliance with the Texas Open Meetings Act, unless the subject matter of the comment is on the agenda, the City staff and Committee Members are not allowed to discuss the subject.
-Each person is limited to five (5) minutes for comments to the Capital Improvements Advisory Committee.
+Each person is limited to five (5) minutes for comments.

-There were no citizens' comments.
+There were no Citizens' Comments.

-C. Consider approval of the minutes for the meeting held on November 9, 2022.
+C. Consider approval of the minutes for the meeting held on May 17, 2023.

-Committee Member Brown moved to approve the minutes for the meeting held on November 9, 2022.
+Committee Member Butler moved to approve the minutes for the meeting held on May 17, 2023.
 Committee Member Henao seconded the motion.
 The vote follows:

-Ayes: Committee Members Henao, Butler, Standlee, Brown, and Lock Chairman Faircloth
+Ayes: Committee Members Henao, Lock, Mergel, Butler, Kopinitz, and Mena

+Chairman Faircloth